Solomon Islands

 Trade with the EU

-Total trade with the EU summed up to € 93 million in 2022.
-With a share of 7.8%, the EU only plays a minor role in the trade relations of the Solomon Islands.
-The EU is, however, the second most important export market with a share of 18.5%.
+Total trade with the EU summed up to €85 million in 2023.
+With a share of 9%, the EU is the third most important trading of the Solomon Islands, and is especially important as an export destination.

-Solomon Islands and the EU (2022)
+Solomon Islands and the EU

-Imports from the Solomon Islands by product section
+Imports from the Solomon Islands by product section (2023, € million)

-Imports from Solomon Islands over time (in € m)
+Imports from Solomon Islands over time (€ million)

-SOLOMON ISLANDS AND THE EU’s GSP
+SOLOMON ISLANDS AND THE EU GSP

 Economic Impact